trunk-io/docs/check/configuration/supported/flake8.md

 ## Auto Enabling

-Flake8 will be auto-enabled if any of its config files are present: *`.flake8`*
+Flake8 will be auto-enabled if a `.flake8` config file is present.

 ## Settings

 Flake8 supports the following config files:
 * `.flake8`

 You can move these files to `.trunk/configs` and `trunk check` will still find them.
-See [Moving Linter Configs](..#moving-linter-configs) for more info.Trunk check provides a default `.flake8` if your project does not already have one.
+See [Moving Linter Configs](..#moving-linter-configs) for more info.
+Trunk check provides a default `.flake8` if your project does not already have one.

+## Usage Notes